 We now expand on the example from the abstract: The left ventricle during systole is basically a large cylinder with an apical cap at one end, and a slab-like mitral valve at the other (we limit ourselves here to apical scans, and to times when the mitral valve is closed).
-The model is shown in Fig. 13.
+The model is shown in Fig. 9C.

-Fig. 13 Model of left ventricle as cylinder with cap and mitral valve as slab.

 To identify the cylinder in the image data, core atoms of an appropriate range of diameters were collected in sample volumes on a regular lattice, and ellipsoidal voting was applied.
-An example of the resulting superdensities is displayed in Fig. 14b.
-Green crosses are shown in the cylindrical chamber of the ventricle.
-Due to the pre-selection of core atoms by scale, no other significant densities of core atoms were found.
+An example of the resulting superdensities is displayed in Fig. 10A.
+Crosses are shown in the cylindrical chamber of the ventricle.
+Due to the preselection of core atoms by scale, no other significant densities of core atoms were found.